titu1994/Inception-v4/README.md

 ## Inception ResNet v1
 The python script '<b>inception_resnet_v1.py</b>' contains the methods necessary to create the Inception ResNet v1 network.
-It is to be noted that scaling of the residuals is turned <b>OFF</b> by default.
-This can be rectified by supplying 'scale=True' in the create method.
+It is to be noted that scaling of the residuals is turned <b>ON</b> by default.

 ## Inception ResNet v2
 The python script '<b>inception_resnet_v2.py</b>' contains the methods necessary to create the Inception ResNet v2 network.
-It is to be noted that scaling of the residuals is turned <b>OFF</b> by default.
-This can be rectified by supplying 'scale=True' in the create method.
+It is to be noted that scaling of the residuals is turned <b>ON</b> by default.

 There are a few differences in the v2 network from the original paper:<br>
 <b>[1]</b> In the B blocks: 'ir_conv' nb of filters  is given as 1154 in the paper, however input size is 1152.<br>